maniaxnft/custom-premint-server/README.md

 There is already Premint existing but this app allows you to customize it, add special roles based on what logic you want.
 Client app that using this api is https://github.com/maniaxnft/custom-premint-client

-- I tried to follow the main principles of [12 Factor App](https://12factor.net/) by giving all private fields(client secrets, discord channel id's etc) by .env file, also there is nearly no logic related to specific environments
+- I tried to follow the main principles of [12 Factor App](https://12factor.net/) by giving all private fields(client secrets, discord channel id's etc) by .env file, also there is nearly no logic related to specific environments.
+This way I was able to make this project open-source.

 ## Technologies